CAPLTER/capemlGIS/README.md

 workflow below as an additional line in the call to `mutate`).
-Also, some parameters are different, such as unlike `create_vector_shape`, which requires the user to pass an EML-compliant coordinate reference system, since `create_vector` writes to kml or GeoJSON, the resulting CRS is *always* EPSG 4326 and, thus, is hard-coded into the function.
+Also, some parameters are different, such as unlike `create_vector_shape`, which requires the user to pass an EML-compliant coordinate reference system, since `create_vector` writes a new kml or GeoJSON file, the resulting CRS is *always* EPSG 4326 and, thus, is hard-coded into the function.

 ``` r
 # load spatial vector object; because create_vector_shape will generate a new